 2 Years After Lao Dam Collapse: The Call for Justice Persists

 On July 23 2018, at least 70 people died or disappeared and over 7000 were displaced when a dam collapsed in southern Laos.
 Two years later, those affected are yet to see justice.
 This webinar and panel discussion explores continued efforts within the Mekong region and beyond to hold responsible actors to account.
-The discussion highlights ongoing concerns regarding the restoration of livelihoods and the future safety of the project, alongside calls for information transparency on the causes of the collapse and effective remedial action.

 In this webinar which took place on May 19, 2020, Monti Aguirre of our Latin America program, and Pai Deetes of our Southeast Asia program shared stories, current challenges, and emerging wisdom from their work with communities on the ground.
 We were joined with a reading by the renowned poet and activist Jane Hirshfield, who inspires social change and a deep responsibility to protect our natural world through her art.
 The speaker panel will be followed by a Q&A with opportunity for participants to share knowledge and experiences, and to contribute to International Rivers’ fundraising efforts.